altocodenl/tagaway/readme.md

 ### Todo alpha remaining

-- Other
-   - Move altocode.nl blog
+- Pics
-   - Investigate & fix session issue.
    - Fix video thumbnail aspect ratio.
    - Fix format issue with some mp4 videos.
-- Pics
    - Fix scroll height when having many tags on tag search.
    - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
    - Mobile: mousedown for opening picture?
+   - * Download a single picture.
-   - * Load pictures on scroll.
+   - * Download multiple pictures as one zip file.
    - UI team changes:
       - Fix position & look of video playback icon.
       - Fix z-index of dropdown.